dreamgrove/dreamgrove/content/balance/Compendium.md

 **ST**

-Pure damage wise with 100% uptime on all of the Phials and not counting in the downsides their hierarchy is as follows on ST:
+Damage wise, with 100% uptime on all of the Phials and not counting in the downsides their hierarchy is as follows on ST:

 - [Iced Phial of Corrupting Rage](https://www.wowhead.com/item=191329/iced-phial-of-corrupting-rage): Default phial unless the fight has too high damage intake or you are at risk of dying.
 - [Phial of Static Empowerment](https://www.wowhead.com/item=191338/phial-of-static-empowerment): Has ~92% of the value of Corrupting Rage Phial at 100% uptime.